JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7935 days**.

-And here is a just a random fact -  **Every day, over five billion gallons of water are flushed down toilets in the United States**.
+And here is a just a random fact -  **The first museum in Moscow that was set up in 1791 was the Natural History Laboratory at Moscow University.
+This later was changed to the Zoological Museum**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)